Constantine Louloudis: Personal life

 Constantine was a King's Scholar at Eton College, an all-boys public school in Eton, Berkshire.
 He studied Classics at Trinity College, Oxford, and graduated with a first class Bachelor of Arts (BA) degree.

 His father is Greek and comes from the island of Andros.
 His mother is The Honourable Madeleine Louloudis CVO, a Lady-in-Waiting to Princess Anne, and daughter of the late 20th Viscount Dillon.
+He has one sister, Theodora, an award-winning journalist.

 Rowing career

 Constantine learned to row at Eton and in 2009 he stroked the Eton VIII that won at Henley Royal Regatta, the National Schools Regatta and the Schools' Head.

 He was in the six seat of the winning Oxford Blue boat at the 2011 Oxford-Cambridge Boat Race.
 Later in 2011, he won the Men's Pairs, with George Nash, at the FISA World Rowing Under 23 Championships on the Bosbaan on 24 July 2011 in Amsterdam, Netherlands.

 He took a year out of his studies to train for and compete at the 2012 Summer Olympics, winning a bronze medal in the men's eight.
 Louloudis then returned to his Oxford studies, rowing in the winning eights of a second and third Boat Race in 2013 and 2014, before returning to the British eight, which he stroked to a gold medal at the 2014 World Rowing Championships.
 The next year he won a final Boat Race as president of Oxford University Boat Club.
 He was part of the British team that topped the medal table at the 2015 World Rowing Championships at Lac d'Aiguebelette in France, where he won a gold medal as part of the eight with Matt Gotrel, Pete Reed, Paul Bennett, Moe Sbihi, Alex Gregory, George Nash, Will Satch and Phelan Hill.

 At the 2016 Olympic games in Rio de Janeiro, Louloudis rounded off his medal collection by stroking the GB men's 4- to gold, the fifth consecutive time a British crew had won the event.